julienbayle/hortonworks/README.md

 7. Publish your SSH Public Key into your Public cloud project (Project Management > SSH Keys)
 8. Update data/cloud_config and data/hortonworks_config files to fit your needs [Documentation](https://github.com/hortonworks/ansible-hortonworks/blob/master/INSTALL_OpenStack.md)
 9. Build your cluster using docker : `./run.sh autodeploy`
 10. Wait for the process to complete (About 1 hour).
 When the task is "Wait for the cluster to be built", you can follow the installation progress in your browser : MASTER_IP:8080.
-If the service startup fails, just look at the logs for details or try to start all services again (action available in the Ambari administration menu)
+If the service startup fails, just look at the logs for details or try to start all services again (action available in the Ambari administration menu).
+The password of all services is auto generated and saved in `data/password`
 11. You can drop this project when your cluster is ready or keep it for maintenance purpose ;o)

 Installation requires about 12Go on slaves and 14Go on the master (disk usage).
 Also, the master node requires more than 10Go of RAM to start.